Club Championships – An Explanation

 In these cases the position of the club athlete in the ranking list determines the points scored.

-It may very well be (and in the case of parkrun it is so) that the number of athletes exceeds the starting number of points.
+It may very well be that the number of athletes exceeds the starting number of points.

-In this case the scoring will apply as above but the minimum number of points awarded will be one.
+In this case the scoring will apply as above but the minimum number of points awarded will be zero.

 In each championship, there is a list of races selected to give opportunities to take part throughout the year.

-There may also be one ore more ranking lists included as well.
+There may also be one or more ranking lists included as well.

 The selected races tend to have a history of being well organised and well supported.
 They may also be Welsh Championships or be held in pleasant surroundings!